-Decreasing suicide-related thoughts and behaviors is a major public health priority for the nation and within Florida.
+Decreasing suicide-related thoughts and behaviors is a major public health priority for the nation1 and within Florida.
 Suicide is a complex problem with multiple and complex causes.
-Research indicates several characteristics may increase an individual's risk for suicide, also known as "risk factors."2-4 The following table shows a sampling of such risk factors relevant to first responder professions.
+Research indicates several characteristics may increase an individual's risk for suicide, also known as "risk factors."
+2-4 The following table shows a sampling of such risk factors relevant to first responder professions.

-Demographic-based Risk Factors Gender Males are 3.5 times more likely to die by suicide compared to females.
+Demographic board Diels Footoge Demographic-based Risk Factors Gender Males are 3.5 times more likely to die by suicide compared to females.
 Age Those aged 45 to 64 have the highest rate of suicide per 100,000 individuals.
 Race Non-Hispanic whites have the highest rate of suicide, followed by American Indian.
-Experience-based Risk Factors Exposure Exposure to traumatic events increases the likelihood of suicide- related experiences.
-Exposure to suicide-related events increases suicide risk.
-Sleep Sleep deprivation, disruption, and/or poor sleep hygiene can increase risk for mental health difficulties, including suicide-related experiences.
-Substance Use Misuse of substances, such as alcohol and other drugs, is associated with a higher risk of suicide.
-Moral Injury Moral injury is a distressing psychological, behavioral, social, and sometimes spiritual struggle that occurs after exposure to a traumatic or unusually stressful event that contradicts a deeply held moral belief and/or expectation.
+Experience-based Risk Factors Exposure Exposure to traumatic events increases the likelihood of suicide- Lxposure • related experiences.
+Exposure to suicide-related events increases suicide risk. ^{5,6} Sleep Sleep deprivation, disruption, and/or poor sleep hygiene can increase risk for mental health difficulties, including suicide-related experiences.
+7 Substance Misuse of substances, such as alcohol and other drugs, is associated Use with a higher risk of suicide.8 Moral Injury Moral injury is a distressing psychological, behavioral, social, and sometimes spiritual struggle that occurs after exposure to a traumatic or unusually stressful event that contradicts a deeply held moral belief and/or expectation.
 Moral injury has been linked to Posttraumatic Stress Disorder; however, it is a distinct experience that may compound the distressing symptoms of Posttraumatic Stress Disorder.
+9 District.

 Culture of When altruistic characteristics are engrained in the occupational Stoicism requirements and revered by coworkers and constituents, misperceptions about being stoic can be cultivated.
 Expectations perceived or imagined, to always be mentally and emotionally strong create a resistance to confide in others and/or seek help.
-Access to Research indicates suicide intent fluctuates over time with suicide Lethal Means ns attempts often occurring during short-term, highly emotional times of crisis (commonly referred as a suicide crisis).
+Access to Research indicates suicide intent fluctuates over time with suicide Lethal Means attempts often occurring during short-term, highly emotional times of crisis (commonly referred as a suicide crisis).
 Given the short-term duration of intent, immediate access to lethal means can be an important factor that either increases or decreases an individual's safety during a suicide crisis.
+10,11 perceived or imagined, to always be mentally and emotionally strong create a resistance to confide in others and/or seek help.
+Research indicates suicide intent fluctuates over time with suicide attempts often occurring during short-term, highly emotional times of crisis (commonly referred as a suicide crisis).
+Given the short-term duration of intent, immediate access to lethal means can be an important factor that either increases or decreases an individual's

 These risk factors are important to consider given the demographic and inherent occupational characteristics of first responder personnel.
 Specifically, the first responder profession is dominated by males with approximately 61 percent of the workforce identifying as male.
 Additionally, the majority of first responders are white (approximately 71 percent) with 37 percent aged between 20 and 30 years, 32 percent between 30 and 40 years, and 30 percent aged 40 and older.
-Over time the profession has diversified; however, a large proportion of the current workforce exhibit inherent demographically based risk factors.
+12 Over time the profession has diversified; however, a large proportion of the current workforce exhibit inherent demographically based risk factors.

 Additionally, the first responder profession has inherent risk factors driven by the nature of the work.
-For example, first responders are regularly exposed to various traumas, whether through direct experiences or indirect experiences such as hearing about incidents from coworkers.
-Shift schedules are often intermittent and varied requiring prolonged periods of awake and sleep times opposite of typical patterns.
+For example, first responders are regularly exposed to various traumas, whether through direct experiences or indirect experiences such as hearing about incidents from coworkers.^{5,6} Shift schedules are often intermittent and varied requiring prolonged periods of awake and sleep times opposite of typical patterns.
 These variations and demands on time can result in sleep disturbances, particularly when coupled with other natural reactions to trauma exposure.